srackham/drake/README.md

 prior to executing the task action function.
 Prerequisites can be Normal task names, File task names, file paths or globs (wildcards):

-- Normal task names must have a matching task.
+- Globs are expanded when the task is registered.
+- Prerequisites are resolved at the time the task is run.
 - File path prerequisites do not require a matching task.
-- Globs are expanded when the task is registered with the `task()` API.
+- An error is thrown if any prerequisite file path is missing at the time the task action is executed.

 **desc**:
 An optional task description that is set by the `desc()` API.
+Tasks without a description are not displayed by the `---list-tasks` command-line option (use the `-L` option to include hidden tasks and task prerequisites in the tasks list).

 **action**:
 An optional function that is run if the task is selected for